Guide to the Papers of Curt and Marea Prerauer

 Mostly letters of congratulation to Marea for being awarded the Order of Australia in 2001.

-The programs were originally loose and have been arranged chronologically by the Archivist.
+The programs were loose and have been roughly grouped chronologically

 Includes contracts and correspondence with Royal Opera House, Convent Garden, and for other singing engagements.
 Also contains some papers and correspondence relating to Curt, such as references, including from Adrian Boult.